top of page

 Driving in The UAE (Driving License)

-You may use your foreign (EU, US, Canada) driving license in the UAE, as long as you do not have a fully approved UAE residence visa!
+You may use your foreign (EU, US, Canada, Australia) driving license in the UAE, as long as you do not have a fully approved UAE residence visa!

 As soon as your provisional entry visa is converted to a full residence visa, you are NOT allowed to drive using your home country license.